ALP-mediated Dark Matter-Nucleon Scattering: Numerical results

 To compare the predicted scattering rates against data, we calculate the average cross section for spin-independent dark matter-nucleon scattering from~\cref{eq:SI-nucleon}, $\sigma_{SI,N}$, which is reported by the experimental collaborations.
 In~\cref{fig:xsect-vs-mDM}, we show this cross section for two ALP mass benchmarks and fixed FC coupling $\bar c_{ut}c_{\chi}/f_a^2 = 1/$TeV$^2$.
 From the figure, it is apparent that XENONnT is already sensitive to these benchmarks for dark matter with masses $m_{\chi} \gtrsim 30\,$GeV.
 For light dark matter with $m_{\chi} \lesssim 10\,$GeV, the predicted cross section lies below the boundary of the neutrino fog and orders of magnitude below the sensitivity of current experiments.
 In this mass region, it will thus be very unlikely to observe ALP-mediated scattering at Xenon-based experiments.

 To quantify how much of the ALP parameter space can be probed with dark matter-nucleon scattering, in~\cref{fig:cut-vs-mDM} we show the current $90\%$ C.L. upper bounds on the product of ALP couplings, $\bar c_{ut}c_{\chi}$, at direct detection experiments.
 As anticipated, the sensitivity is particularly high at large dark matter masses.
+At small dark matter masses, direct detection experiments are only sensitive to flavor-changing ALPs if the couplings are close to the perturbative limit and/or if the cutoff scale of the ALP effective theory lies below the TeV scale.

-A direct comparison with collider searches is limited for two reasons.
+A direct comparison of the reach at direct detection experiments with collider searches is limited for two reasons.
 First, dark matter scattering relies on the product $\bar c_{ut}c_{\chi}$, while colliders probe the ALP-quark coupling independently from the dark matter coupling.
 Second, dark matter scattering involves the combination $\bar c^2_{ut}\propto (\bc_u)_{13}(\bc_U)_{13}$ from~\cref{eq:cut-bar}, while the LHC bound $|(\bc_u)_{13}|/f_a\lesssim 0.1/$TeV from~\cref{eq:cut-R-bound} applies only if $(\bc_u)_{13} \gg (\bc_U)_{13}$.
 We therefore do not attempt a comparison with collider searches, which would only apply for a restricted part of the ALP parameter space.

 For heavy ALPs with sizeable couplings to left-handed quarks, direct detection experiments currently offer the best sensitivity to the FC coupling $\bar c_{ut}$ -- provided that the ALP also couples to the dark sector.
 As discussed in~\cref{sec:fc-bounds}, dedicated searches for top-associated ALP production with prompt hadronic decays, for instance through $pp\to tja,\,a\to j_bj$ with a bottom-quark jet $j_b$, would be required to probe this scenario at the LHC.
+Alternatively, FC ALP couplings could be probed in same-sign top production through $t-$channel ALP exchange.
+Such processes could be identified, for instance, through signatures with same-sign leptons~\cite{Arganda:2023pye}.

 To estimate the reach of future direct detection experiments, we also show the ALP couplings corresponding to a cross section at the boundary of the neutrino fog.
 The anticipated sensitivity to the effective couplings increases by an order of magnitude.
 In the framework of the ALP effective theory, this means that dark matter-nucleon scattering will probe new physics beyond the TeV scale, provided that it generates sizeable flavor-changing couplings to ALPs.
 This is a remarkable result, given that the underlying scattering amplitude is generated at the loop level and the scattering occurs at very low energy scales, with a four-fold suppression by the cutoff scale $\Lambda \propto f_a$.